zx1301/VstAudioPlayer/README.md

 # VstAudioPlayer
-Audio Player in VST Plugin format (mainly for testing JUCE apps)
+Audio Player in VST Plugin format (created for testing JUCE apps using JUCE's audio plugin host)

 Used:
 - Visual Studio 2019